-3.9 The Corporation are accountable for ensuring the College has an effective safeguarding policy which should be reviewed annually and available publicly.
+3.10 The Corporation are accountable for ensuring the College has an effective safeguarding policy which should be reviewed annually and available publicly.

-Where a report to and / or assistance is requested, and made via the Clerk, the Link Governor (or their nominated delegate) will acknowledge and issue an initial response within 24 hours of this contact
+Where a report to and / or assistance is requested, and made via the Director of Governance, the Safeguarding Governor (or their nominated delegate) will acknowledge and issue an initial response within 24 hours of this contact.